Skip to content

 console.log("player connected 2");

-// This middleware will not be executed
+// This middleware won't be executed

 return next();